microsoft/onnxruntime/docs/tutorials/azureml.md

 In the code below, we obtain a BERT model fine-tuned for question answering with the SQUAD dataset from HuggingFace.

-If you'd like to pre-train a BERT model from scratch, follow the instructions in Pretraining of the BERT model.
-And if you would like to fine-tune the model with your own dataset, refer to AzureML Bert Eval Squad or AzureML Bert Eval GLUE.
+If you'd like to pre-train a BERT model from scratch, follow the instructions in [Pre-train BERT model](https://github.com/microsoft/AzureML-BERT/blob/master/pretrain/PyTorch/notebooks/BERT_Pretrain.ipynb).
+And if you would like to fine-tune the model with your own dataset, refer to [AzureML Bert Eval Squad](https://github.com/microsoft/AzureML-BERT/blob/master/finetune/PyTorch/notebooks/BERT_Eval_SQUAD.ipynb) or [AzureML Bert Eval GLUE](https://github.com/microsoft/AzureML-BERT/blob/master/finetune/PyTorch/notebooks/BERT_Eval_GLUE.ipynb).

 ### Export the model